Stay Fit and Motivated During Winter: Top Workout Tips

 When I can't go outside, what are the best indoor exercises?

-Somebody who wants to get into it would try bodyweight exercises such as pushups and squats.
+Someone who wants to get into it would try bodyweight exercises like push-ups.
 Follow resistance band and online classes.
 And you can also buy a yoga mat or dumbbells.

 In cold weather, how do you avoid getting hurt?

-Go outside well warmed up.
-Layer items that trap the moisture out.
+Go outside, well warmed up.
+Layer items that trap moisture.
 Use gloves and thermal gear.
 Get used to the cold slowly.

 Is there any way exercise can help with SAD (seasonal affective disorder)?